+£17.5m

-Net £17.5m Ioans repaid in the year (2018: £40.1m of Ioans repaid)
+(2018: £40.1m of loans repaid)

 The Group policy is not to hold significant cash balances but to ensure that loan facilities are in place to fund future requirements.
 Short term cash balances are placed on short term, higher interest or overnight deposits at competitive rates.